 Bahrain's revenues are influenced by global aluminium prices through its ownership of Alba.
-Alba's exports accounted for approximately 20.0% and 22.8% of Bahrain's total exports in 2021 and 2022, respectively, with the increase reflecting increased production capacity at Line 6 following completion of the Alba Line 6 Expansion Project.
-Alba's exports also accounted for 36.1%, 45.4% and 40.0% of Bahrain's total non-oil exports in 2021, 2022 and the six months ended 30 June 2023, respectively.
+Alba's exports accounted for approximately 38.3% and 19.2% of Bahrain's total exports in 2024 and 2023, respectively, with the increase reflecting increased production capacity at Alba's sixth potline ("Line 6") following completion of the Alba Line 6 Expansion Project.
+Alba's exports also accounted for 38.3% and 39.4% of Bahrain's total non-oil exports in 2023 and 2024, respectively.

 The cyclical aluminium industry has historically experienced significant shifts in global demand and price volatility.
 Prior to 2021 the market faced overcapacity and declining prices for several years, with major producers cutting production.
 Aluminium prices fell from a high of U.S.\$2,597 per tonne in April 2018 to U.S.\$1,799 per tonne by December 2019.
 During 2020, the aluminium market was adversely impacted by the COVID-19 pandemic.
 Aluminium prices dropped to a low of U.S.\$1,421 per tonne in April 2020, driven by weaker global demand, before recovering to U.S.\$1,978 per tonne by December 2020 due in part to a strong recovery in demand from China.
 This fourth quarter recovery in demand continued in 2021 with aluminium prices trading above U.S.\$2,000 per tonne and reaching a high of U.S.\$2,656 per tonne in May 2021.
 In the first six months of 2022, end sector growth and demand from the automotive and aerospace sectors, coupled with constrained aluminium production across key geographies due to higher energy costs and geopolitical instability, caused aluminium trade prices to increase, reaching a peak of U.S.\$3,985 per tonne in March 2022.
 In the last six months of 2022, however, aluminium prices declined due to rising interest rates and weaker global demand, with a low price of U.S.\$2,079 per tonne in September 2022.
-In 2023, according to reports published by Alba, bearish market sentiment continued to affect the aluminium market and London Metal Exchange ("LME") prices have, in general, ranged between U.S.\$2,100 per tonne and U.S.\$2,300 per tonne.
+In 2023, the aluminium market was adversely affected by rising interest rates, inflation, and supply chain disruptions, impacting global demand growth.
+In 2024, London Metal Exchange ("LME") averaged U.S.\$2,419, ranging between U.S.\$2,100 per tonne and U.S.\$2,700 per tonne with the building and construction sectors limiting price increases, while the general cost structure for smelters provided a floor.